 - Update your links

-You don’t need to use all of these hacks- some will work better than others for your blog post.
-Think about your audience and what they prefer.
-Start with an easy hack such as changing the publish date, then slowly work your way through the list.
-I’d recommend copying this list and pasting it into an Excel spreadsheet and then checking off each one as you complete it.
+To make it easier to track, I’d recommend copying my summary into an Excel spreadsheet or Google Sheet and then checking off each one as you complete it.
 This way, you can keep track of what you’ve updated and not feel overwhelmed!